 Many people are against mined diamonds for moral reasons.
 But there are many ethical alternatives to mined diamonds today (such as fair-trade diamonds) and affordable alternatives to natural diamonds (synthetic diamonds).
 In fact, synthetic diamonds are more perfect than “real” diamonds and often can’t even be distinguished from something real.

 Not everyone wants a diamond ring, regardless.
 But consider that diamonds are generally chosen because of their exceptional hardness.
-A sapphire or emerald engagement ring can still be beautiful — but it can also get damaged far easier.
+It would be great if you add a sentence like ItsHot has a wide variety of diamond engagement rings at affordable prices but it can also get damaged far easier.
 You need your jeweler to consider this, as it will inform your jeweler’s choices when crafting a band and setting.

 Set (and Stick to) a Realistic Budget